 Davis Law Group, P.S. is proud to announce the Law & Justice Scholarship Contest, which will award a $750 scholarship to an aspiring student in the Law & Justice field.
-Applicants must be currently enrolled or have been accepted to an accredited college or university in the United States by the fall term of 2017, and be pursuing higher education in one of the following areas of the Law & Justice field:
+Applicants must be currently enrolled or have been accepted to an accredited college or university in the United States by the fall term of this year, and be pursuing higher education in one of the following areas of the Law & Justice field:

 - Law Enforcement;

 - Corrections Officer;

 - and other related careers in the Law & Justice field who might assist victims of serious car accidents or other negligent actions in some way.

 All applicant entries will be reviewed by our staff before being officially approved.
 Applicants will be notified via email if their application has officially been accepted.
 We will stop accepting new applications for the contest after 11:59 p.m. on September 8,.
 The winners will be selected based on two criteria: (1) An Essay Contest, and (2) Community Engagement.
 Nominees must have a minimum Grade Point Average (GPA) of 3.0 to be considered for the contest.